|12 Brower Drive

 Sherwood Park, AB

-Social visits have been paused since October 28.
 We encourage family and friends to connect by teleconference and telephone.
-These visits can be scheduled using the online booking system on the CapitalCare website.
+These visits can be scheduled using the online booking system.

-If you need more information, or have any questions, please email us at email@example.com.
+For more information or general questions please email us at firstname.lastname@example.org.

 Located in Strathcona County, this centre has 111 long-term care beds and provides an environment that supports choice, autonomy and, where possible, independence provided at Heritage House.